tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

   return updated0s
 ```

-<div align = "justify"> We need to keep calculating the partial derivarives of cost function with respect to the parameters, subtract a scaled value of the partial derivative from the initial parameter until we arrive at the parameter values that makes
+<div align = "justify"> We need to keep calculating the partial derivatives of cost function with respect to the parameters, subtract a scaled value of the partial derivative from the initial parameter until we arrive at the parameter values that makes
 cost function converge at a global minimum.
 Once the cost converges at minimum, the theta values will remain constant. </div>